SUSE/Enceladus/README.md

 in the Public CLoud covering cases for which we could not find already developed plugins

+# regionService

+Server side for providing update server information per region in a cloud framework.

 # regionServiceClient

 The client for the SUSE Linux Enterprise Specific update infrastructure.
 The